 Design and Engineering

 We will provide you with a custom, complete set of floorplans.
 A set of Formworks floorplans includes elevations, foundation, floor framing, structural cross sections, steel framing, electrical and mechanical details.
 Plans are priced at $1.25/sf.
-Plans will be reviewed and certified by a structural engineer.
+Plans will be reviewed and certified by a structural engineer for an additional cost.
 Engineering certification fees may vary from state to state.
 Rates typically range from $1,500.00 to $2,500.00. depending on the size of the structure and the complexity of the design.

 Formworks’ patented building system consists of 4 primary components: Structural Steel, Shotcrete, Waterproofing and Whole House Ventilation Systems.